KRLoyd/holbertonschool-low_level_programming/0x12-more_singly_linked_lists/README.md

 Function that prints a `listint_t` list.
 The list may have a loop, but only prints it once.
 * Prototype: `size_t print_listint_safe(const listint_t *head);`
 	* @head: list to print
-	* Return: number of nodes in the list, exit status `98` upon failure
+	* Return: number of nodes in the list